 Applications to become an English Language Assistant are closed for the 2017/18 academic year.

 What is it all about?

-Being a Language Assistant is a fantastic way to explore another country, experience a culture different to your own, and develop invaluable, transferable skills for the workplace.
+Being a Language Assistant is a fantastic way to teach English abroad, explore another country, experience a culture different to your own, and develop invaluable, transferable skills for the workplace.
 Language Assistants have been placed in schools and universities all over the world since 1905.
 The overwhelming reaction from our assistants on returning home is that the experience has changed their lives forever, complete with memories to last a lifetime.
 So, whether you are keen to gain some teaching experience or would like to improve your knowledge of another country, the Language Assistant programme has something to offer everyone.

 There is no registration fee to apply and no formal Teaching English as a Foreign Language qualification is required either.